golang/proposal/design/22080-dwarf-inlining.md

    }
 ```

-Similarly for 'Mid', there would be an abstract subprogram instance:
+Similarly for `Mid`, there would be an abstract subprogram instance:

 ```
    DW_TAG_subprogram {   // offset: D4